Patagonia, Mantra and Night and Day will be open on Christmas Day in Arrowtown. Merry Christmas and a Happy Holidays.

 5. Step back in time

 Delve deep into Arrowtown’s gold rush history by simply going on a walk around town or use Arrowtown Audio Tour for a more in-depth experience.
 As you explore, be wowed by the beautiful streetscape with more than 70 heritage buildings, features and trees.
-Be sure to visit the Police Hut, the old Gaol, the three historic churches and Mary McKillop Cottage, and the Masonic Lodge.
+Be sure to visit the Police Hut, the old Gaol (jail), the three historic churches and Mary McKillop Cottage, and the Masonic Lodge.

 Visit the Our history page to find out more about Arrowtown’s past.